 Get Started: Dashboard Browser

-From the Dashboard Browser, you can find dashboards using filters and tags.
+From the Dashboard Browser, you can find dashboards by using filters and tags.
 You can make a dashboard a favorite with the star icon.
 Users with Dashboard permissions can also look at versions, grand and remove access, clone dashboards, move a dashboard to the trash, or access a deleted dashboard for up to 30 days.

 - Log in to Wavefront.

 - Use the search bar at the top to find a dashboard.

 - Use the options on the left to limit what the Dashboard Browser displays.

 - Use the three horizontal dots (ellipsis) menu for dashboard management.